Felix Hausdorff: Under the Nazi dictatorship and suicide

 A great deal is known about the humiliations to which Hausdorff and his family especially were exposed to after Kristallnacht in 1938.
 There are many sources, including the letters of Bessel-Hagen.

 In 1939, Hausdorff asked the mathematician Richard Courant, in vain, for a research fellowship to be able to emigrate into the USA.

 In mid-1941, the Bonn Jews began to be deported to the "Monastery for Eternal Adoration" in Endenich, Bonn, from which the nuns had been expelled.
 Transports to death camps in the east occurred later.
 After Hausdorff, his wife, and his wife's sister, Edith Pappenheim (who was living with them), were ordered in January 1942 to move to the Endenich camp, the three died by suicide on 26 January 1942 by taking an overdose of veronal.
-Their final resting place is located on the Poppelsdorfer cemetery in Bonn.
+Their final resting place is located on the cemetery Poppelsdorf in Bonn.
 In the time between their placement in temporary camps and his suicide, he gave his handwritten Nachlass to the Egyptologist and presbyter Hans Bonnet, who saved as much of them as possible, even despite the destruction of his house by a bomb.

 Some of his fellow Jews may have had illusions about the camp Endenich, but not Hausdorff.
 In the estate of Bessel-Hagen, E. Neuenschwander discovered the farewell letter that Hausdorff wrote to his lawyer Hans Wollstein, who was also Jewish.
 Here is the beginning and end of the letter:

 After thanking friends and, in great composure, expressing his last wishes regarding his funeral and his will, Hausdorff writes:

 Unfortunately, this desire was not fulfilled.
 Hausdorff's lawyer, Wollstein, was murdered in Auschwitz.

 Hausdorff's library was sold by his son-in-law and sole heir, Arthur König.
-The portions of Hausdorff's Nachlass which could be saved by Hans Bonnet are now in the University and State Library of Bonn.
+The portions of Hausdorff's Nachlass which could be saved by Hans Bonnet are now in the university and State Library of Bonn.
 The Nachlass is catalogued.